AMO celebrates experimental design and the handmade.

 Partnering with global talent, we commission responsibly produced, meaningful objects – from furniture and textiles, to homeware and fashion.

-Ambra Medda’s ability to discover and nurture new talent combines seamlessly with an expertise in facilitating innovative collaborations between designers, curators, students, luxury brands and institutions.
-She has worked with clients including Airbnb, Archivio Osvaldo Borsani, Audi, Fendi, Benetton, Christie’s, Roger Vivier, Sport Max, The Josef & Anni Albers Foundation, Tod’s, HSBC PB, and Louis Vuitton.
+Ambra Medda is the founder of AMO.
+A curator, strategist, and champion of makers, her career has consistently expanded the conversation around what design can be and do.
+Her ability to discover and nurture talent combines with a rare expertise in facilitating collaborations between designers, luxury brands, and cultural institutions.
+She has worked with clients including Audi, Fendi, Benetton, Christie’s, Roger Vivier, Sport Max,Tod’s, HSBC PB, and Louis Vuitton.

 In 2005, Ambra co-founded Design Miami, with annual shows in Basel, Switzerland and Miami.
 Under her leadership as Director over six years, the fair established itself as a global forum and the definitive platform for collectible modern and contemporary design.
-Ambra was the co-founder and Creative Director of larcobaleno.com, an online marketplace devoted to collectible design, which was merged into Pamono.com in 2015 and acquired by Chairish in 2021.
+She was the co-founder and Creative Director of larcobaleno.com, an online marketplace devoted to collectible design, which was merged into Pamono.com in 2015 and acquired by Chairish in 2021.
 She has served on the board of the London Design Museum and as Global Creative Director for Christie’s Department of 20/21 Design.
 She lives between London and Milan with her husband Edward Barber and their daughters Rosa and Greta.